 - 10. PREPARATION INSTRUCTIONS -- 10.2 Content Requirements (continued) - 1.
 Scope.
 This section shall be divided into the following paragraphs. - 1.1 Identification.
-This paragraph shall contain a full identification of the system to which this document applies, including, as applicable, identification number(s), title(s), abbreviation(s), version number(s), and release number(s). - 1.2 System overview.
-This paragraph shall briefly state the purpose of the system to which this document applies.
-It shall describe the general nature of the system; summarize the history of system development, operation, and maintenance; identify the project sponsor, acquirer, user, developer, and support agencies; identify current and planned operating sites; and list other relevant documents. - 1.3 Document overview.
+This paragraph shall contain a full identification of the system and the software to which this document applies, including, as applicable, identification number(s), title(s), abbreviation(s), version number(s), and release number(s). - 1.2 System overview.
+This paragraph shall briefly state the purpose of the system and the software to which this document applies.
+It shall describe the general nature of the system and software; summarize the history of system development, operation, and maintenance; identify the project sponsor, acquirer, user, developer, and support agencies; identify current and planned operating sites; and list other relevant documents. - 1.3 Document overview.
 This paragraph shall summarize the purpose and contents of this document and shall describe any security or privacy considerations associated with its use. - 2.
 Referenced documents.
 This section shall list the number, title, revision, and date of all documents referenced in this specification.
 This section shall also identify the source for all documents not available through normal Government stocking activities. - 3.
 Requirements.
-This section shall be divided into the following paragraphs to specify the system requirements, that is, those characteristics of the system that are conditions for its acceptance.
+This section shall be divided into the following paragraphs to specify the CSCI requirements, that is, those characteristics of the CSCI that are conditions for its acceptance.
+CSCI requirements are software requirements generated to satisfy the system requirements allocated to this CSCI.
 Each requirement shall be assigned a project-unique identifier to support testing and traceability and shall be stated in such a way that an objective test can be defined for it.
-Each requirement shall be annotated with associated qualification method(s) (see section 4) and, for subsystems, traceability to system requirements (see section 5.a), if not provided in those sections.
-The degree of detail to be provided shall be guided by the following rule: Include those characteristics of the system that are conditions for system acceptance; defer to design descriptions those characteristics that the acquirer is willing to leave up to the developer.
+Each requirement shall be annotated with associated qualification method(s) (see section 4) and traceability to system (or subsystem, if applicable) requirements (see section 5.a) if not provided in those sections.
+The degree of detail to be provided shall be guided by the following rule: Include those characteristics of the CSCI that are conditions for CSCI acceptance; defer to design descriptions those characteristics that the acquirer is willing to leave up to the developer.
 If there are no requirements in a given paragraph, the paragraph shall so state.
 If a given requirement fits into more than one paragraph, it may be stated once and referenced from the other paragraphs. - 3.1 Required states and modes.
-If the system is required to operate in more than one state or mode having requirements distinct from other states or modes, this paragraph shall identify and define each state and mode.
+If the CSCI is required to operate in more than one state or mode having requirements distinct from other states or modes, this paragraph shall identify and define each state and mode.
 Examples of states and modes include: idle, ready, active, post-use analysis, training, degraded, emergency, backup, wartime, peacetime.
 The distinction between states and modes is arbitrary.
-A system may be described in terms of states only, modes only, states within modes, modes within states, or any other scheme that is useful.
+A CSCI may be described in terms of states only, modes only, states within modes, modes within states, or any other scheme that is useful.
 If no states or modes are required, this paragraph shall so state, without the need to create artificial distinctions.
 If states and/or modes are required, each requirement or group of requirements in this specification shall be correlated to the states and modes.
 The correlation may be indicated by a table or other method in this paragraph, in an appendix referenced from this paragraph, or by annotation of the requirements in the paragraphs where they appear.